Home

 1 quart water or half orange juice and half water

 Combine sugar and water and juice in a large saucepan.
 Bring to a a boil.
-Add cranberries and boil gently until skins burst, about 15-20 minutes.
-Do not overcook.
-Chill
+Add cranberries and boil gently until skins burst, about 15-20 minutes, or to desired consistency.
+Chill.

 Variation: